youngde811/TheOffensiveBard/README.md

 ## iOS App

-**The Insolent Bard** (v1.8.0) delivers authentic Shakespearean insults with a modern, intuitive interface.
+**The Insolent Bard** (v2.4.3) delivers authentic Shakespearean insults with a modern, intuitive interface.

 ### Features

+- **Home Screen Widget** - Display your current Insult of the Hour on your home screen in small, medium, or large sizes with aged parchment styling
 - **Insult of the Hour** - Featured insult in warm burgundy color, displayed in elegant Old English font
 - **Configurable Refresh** - Choose how often the featured insult updates: 5, 15, 30, or 60 minutes
 - **Share as Image** - Tap the featured insult or long-press easter eggs to share beautiful parchment-styled images